The Virtue of Hope

 Dr. Silkworth,

 I didn’t know it then, but AA experience was coming alive in me.
 AA’s story is that of hope being born out of despair.
 That’s the story of Rowland H. after being told by Jung there was no hope for him (Big Book, p.
 26).
 It’s Bill W.’s story after being told the same by Dr. Silkworth (Big Book, p. xxv).
 In AA, hopelessness is defining of the type of alcoholism from which we suffer.
 We are hopeless alcoholics.
 As he later wrote the Swiss doctor (The Language of the Heart, p.
-279), the idea that the alcoholic was hopeless from a scientific point of view and that his only hope lay in a spiritual experience was what inspired Bill W. to start the movement that eventually became AA.
+279), the idea that the alcoholic was hopeless from a scientific point of view and that his only hope lay in a spiritual experience was what inspired Bill W. to start the movement that eventually became Alcoholics Anonymous.

 If hopelessness is inherent in our condition, so is hope intrinsic to our recovery: “Each day, somewhere in the world, recovery begins when one alcoholic talks with another alcoholic, sharing experience, strength, and hope” (Big Book, p. xxii).
 That sharing is at the very heart of our meetings, as the AA Preamble suggests: “Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others recover from alcoholism.”